nosix/PyMineHub/README.md

 PyMineHub support MineCraft version 1.2.7 (maybe, later versions as well) and protocol version 160.
 We have confirmed working at version 1.2.10.

-A world of only water is generated.
+When you start the game, a world of only water is generated.
 And, birds move randomly.
 If you want to change the generated world and mob movements, use the plugin.
 By default, the source code under the `plugin` directory in the current directory is loaded.
 If you want to change the plugin directory, specify the directory in the `MPH_PLUGIN_ROOT` environment variable.